astrosat/windgl/README.md

 The format is designed for tiling, but this hasn't been implemented in the visualization yet.

 You can use the provided tool to get the data.
 Simply go to the `data` directory, create a python virtualenv with dependencies using Pipenv and the provided pipfile.
 Then run `gfswind2png.py --help` for instructions.

+## Acknowledgments

+This code started as a fork of [mapbox/webgl-wind](https://github.com/mapbox/webgl-wind).